5)

 three conflicting sets of child-guidance rules:

-(a) the kids' biofamily, and the (b) the custodial and (c) non-custodial
+(a) the kids' biofamily, and the (b) custodial and (c) non-custodial

 stepfamily homes.
 This may get more complex, considering the added